Kamilex106/app-www/README.md

 - Contact form with password recovery function
 - Separate login system for customers and administrators

-# Setup Instructions for Website with Online Store Functionality
+# Setup Instructions with XAMPP

-## Quick Setup Guide using XAMPP

 ### Step 1: Install XAMPP